Fuel siphoning: beware of the risk of poisoning | handles

 Poisoning that can cause pneumonia

 If ingested, the characteristics of petroleum fuels (very fluid, irritating and volatile) promote false paths, which can have serious consequences on the bronchi.
-The onset of fever or prolonged cough a few hours after ingestion are the first signs of possible aspiration pneumopathy.
+The onset of fever or prolonged cough a few hours following ingestion are the first signs of possible aspiration pneumopathy.
 Some patients presented with respiratory problems requiring emergency room consultation or even hospitalisation.

 Intoxicated people also presented digestive symptoms such as gastric reflux, abdominal pain, nausea and vomiting, but also neurological signs such as headaches, drowsiness and dizziness.